 There are many ways that the Church of Jesus Christ has been described over the years.
 A wonderful description is found in the formulation of the Nicene Creed where the church is described in the following way: We believe in one holy catholic and apostolic church.

-• Jesus gave two sacraments/ordinances to the church-baptism and the Lord's Supper.
+- Jesus gave two primary sacraments/ordinances to the church: baptism and the Lord's Supper.
 Baptism serves as the identifying entry sign of the church where his people align publically with Jesus Christ, marking them as members of the church.
-The Lord's Supper is the continuing sign of the new covenant where believers remember the death, burial and resurrection of Jesus (Luke 22:19; 1 Corinthians 11:24-25), proclaim the gospel visibly (1 Corinthians 11:26), receive a foretaste of the coming kingdom (Luke 22:16, 18) and fellowship with Christ and one another (1 Corinthians 10:16-17; Luke 24:30-31; Revelation 3:20; John 6:35-58)
+The Lord's Supper is the continuing sign of the new covenant where believers remember the death, burial and resurrection of Jesus (Luke 22:19, 1 Corinthians 11:24-25), proclaim the gospel visibly (1 Corinthians 11:26), receive a foretaste of the coming kingdom (Luke 22:16, 18) and fellowship with Christ and one another (1 Corinthians 10:16-17, Luke 24:30-31, Revelation 3:20, John 6:35-58).

-• We believe the church is led by Jesus Christ, the chief shepherd of the church (1 Peter 5:4), through a plurality of biblically qualified men called elders (Titus 1, 1 Timothy 3:1-7, 1 Peter 5:1-5) who are assisted by men and women who serve the church as deacons (Acts 6, Romans 16:1, 1 Timothy 3:8-13).
+- We believe the church is ultimately led by Jesus Christ, the chief shepherd of the church (1 Peter 5:4), but is overseen locally by a plurality of biblically qualified men called elders (Titus 1:1-16, 1 Timothy 3:1-7, 1 Peter 5:1-5) who are assisted by men and women who lead and serve the church as deacons (Acts 6:1-15, Romans 16:1, 1 Timothy 3:8-13).

 The Reality of Divine Judgement

-• Jesus spoke of both the promise of eternal life in the Kingdom of Heaven and the terrible reality of the final judgment of God upon sin and evil (Matthew 25:46).
+- Jesus spoke of both the promise of eternal life in the Kingdom of Heaven and the terrible reality of the final judgment of God upon sin and evil (Matthew 25:46).
 Upon Jesus' return all people will be raised and will be justly judged by God.
-Those who took refuge in Jesus Christ will be raised to everlasting life and glory while those who persisted in autonomy, rebellion and the denial of God will be separated from him in hell, forever conscious of their state and choices.
-The reality of hell is a vindication of the belittling of God's name and a cause for prayer and deep concern.
+Those who took refuge in Jesus Christ will be raised to everlasting life and glory while those who persisted in autonomy, rebellion and the denial of God will be separated from him in hell.
+The reality of hell is a vindication of the belittling of God's name and a cause for prayer and deep concern (2 Thessalonians 1:9).
 The urgency of this truth must cause us to care for the lives of our neighbors by sharing the good news of the grace of God which rescues us from the wrath to come.

 Open Handed Issues